-While the GLBA Privacy Rule places its focus primarily on notice and disclosure, the GLBA Safeguards Rule focuses instead on how NPI is protected.
+While the GLBA Privacy Rule focuses primarily on notice and disclosure, the GLBA Safeguards Rule centers around how NPI is protected.
 It mandates that financial institutions develop an information security plan in writing that describes all of the procedures and processes seeking to protect client NPI.

-A thorough risk analysis of each and every department of the company that handles NPI is required.
-Other departments, such as those that monitor, develop, or test programs with the aim of securing NPI, are to be evaluated as well.
-Should any of the methods of information collecting, using, or storing be changed in any way, the safeguards must be brought up to date, too.
+A thorough risk analysis of each department of the company that handles NPI is required.
+Other departments monitoring, developing, or testing programs to secure NPI will also be evaluated.
+Should any of the methods of information collecting, using, or storing be changed in any way, the safeguards must be updated as well.

-The FTC provides advice on how best to comply with the safeguards rule, starting with the security plan itself.
-This plan has to be appropriate to the size of the company, as well as its complexity, the breadth of its activities, and their nature, taking into account the sensitivity of all client information being handled.
+The FTC advises how best to comply with the GLBA safeguards rule, starting with the security plan itself.
+This plan must be appropriate to the size of the company, as well as its complexity, the breadth of its activities, and its nature, considering the sensitivity of all client information being handled.

-According to the FTC, as part of the plan, every company must:
+According to the FTC, as part of the security plan, every company must:

-- Identify and assess the risks to customer information in each relevant area of the company's operation, and evaluate the effectiveness of the current safeguards for controlling these risks
+- Identify and assess the risks to customer information in each relevant operational area, and evaluate current safeguard effectiveness for controlling these risks;

-- Design and implement an NPI safeguards program
+- Design and implement the NPI safeguards program;

-- Regularly monitor and test its NPI safeguards program
+- Regularly monitor and test the NPI safeguards program;

-- Select service providers that can maintain appropriate safeguards, make sure they are contractually obliged to maintain safeguards, and oversee their handling of customer information; and
+- Select service providers that maintain appropriate safeguards, ensure they are contractually obliged to maintain safeguards and oversee their handling of customer information; and

-- Evaluate and adjust the program in light of relevant circumstances, including changes in the firm's business or operations, or the results of security testing and monitoring
+- Evaluate and adjust the program considering relevant circumstances, including changes in the firm's business or operations, or security testing and monitoring results.

-The FTC's guidance for being GLBA compliant in light of the Safeguards Rule covers items ranging from data encryption all the way to document shredding.
-Within each of these broad avenues of approach, companies could potentially encounter a number of individual responsibilities.
+The FTC's guidance for GLBA compliance in light of the Safeguards Rule covers items ranging from data encryption to document shredding.
+Within each of these broad approaches, companies could potentially encounter several individual risks and responsibilities.

 Security and Encryption

-In GLBA Section 501, which deals with the protection of NPI, a requirement is placed on financial institutions to initiate adequate standards with respect to technical, administrative, and physical safeguards of client records and information.
-The extent of these safeguards is defined by the GLBA Data Protection Rule, requiring financial institutions to:
+In GLBA Section 501, which deals with the protection of NPI, a requirement is placed on financial institutions to initiate adequate standards regarding technical, administrative, and physical safeguards of client records and information.
+The GLBA Data Protection Rule defines the extent of these safeguards, requiring financial institutions to:

-While there are federal agencies that supervise financial institutions, the Federal Financial Institutions Examination Council (FFIEC) is in charge of devising and overseeing the audits for most of them.
+While some federal agencies supervise financial institutions, the Federal Financial Institutions Examination Council (FFIEC) devises and oversees the audits for most of them.

-The FFIEC publishes the IT Examination Handbook that provides guidance with respect to IT security controls for protecting NPI.
+The FFIEC publishes the IT Examination Handbook that provides guidance on IT security controls for protecting NPI.
 According to the handbook, financial institutions should use encryption to mitigate the risk of disclosure or alteration of sensitive information during transit or storage.

 The implementations of encryption ought to include: